ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Added an unlock achievement to Armor Crystal.
 - Fixed Go-Faster Stripes unintentionally unlocking when ANY character performs the required action.
 - Causal Camera's ICD config is now a true ICD, preventing any recording of new save states until some time has passed.
 The old "minimum duration of rewind" behavior has been migrated to its own config entry, minDuration.
-- Renamed Voidwisp Hive to Magic Beehive to better differentiate it from Voidsent Wisp.
 - Slightly increased null safety in Cardboard Box icon override.
 - Updated dependencies.
 - General project cleanup.